Phantomcrew-de/Timelines-to-Encoding-Queue-for-Davinci-Resolve/README.md

-# Timelines to Encoding Queue for DaVinci Resolve
+# Timelines to Encoding Queue – Encoding / Render Manager for DaVinci Resolve

-This tool allows you to automatically add multiple timelines from your DaVinci Resolve projects to the render queue.
+This tool acts as a Render Manager and Timeline Encoder for DaVinci Resolve, allowing you to automatically add multiple timelines to the encoding queue.
-You can filter timelines by name and either use presets or custom encoding settings.
+You can filter timelines by name and either use presets or define custom encoder settings like bitrate, format, or resolution.

 > 🖥 Supports **DaVinci Resolve Studio only**
 >